 - changes in sexual function, fewer erections than normal;

 - vaginal dryness, itching, or discharge;

-- breast swelling or tenderness;
+- changes in breast size; or

 - acne, mild skin rash or itching.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.